Politics

 -

-A proposed Ukraine peace plan backed by the Trump camp has sparked sharp debate, with critics comparing it to appeasement and supporters claiming it reflects the realities of the…
+A proposed Ukraine peace plan backed by the Trump camp has sparked sharp debate, with critics comparing it to pre–World War II appeasement and supporters arguing it reflects battlefield realities.

 -